AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

    ![Add New Arrivals Rule](../assets/images/analytics-newArrivalsRuleAdd.png)

 1. Select **[!UICONTROL Event Type > Enters Viewport]**.
 This will bring up a field where you need to enter the CSS selector that will identify the item on your page that should trigger the rule when it enters view in the browser.
-1. Go back to the home page of we.retail and scroll down to the New Arrivals section.
+1. Go back to the home page of We.Retail and scroll down to the New Arrivals section.
 1. Right-click on the space between the "NEW ARRIVALS" title and the items in this section, and select `Inspect` from the right-click menu.
 This will get you close to what you want. :)
 1. Right around there, possibly right under the selected section, you are looking for a div with `class="we-productgrid aem-GridColumn aem-GridColumn--default--12"`.
 Locate this element.
 1. Right-click on this element and select **[!UICONTROL Copy > Copy Selector]**